fitchtech/azure-devops/README.md

     test: [] # jobList inserted into test stage in stages param
     promote: [] # deploymentList inserted into promote stage in stages param
     reject: [] # deploymentList inserted into reject stage in stages param
   # The jobList and deploymentList above are inserted into the stage in stages matching the parameter name

   # stages: [] # Optional to override default of stages stageList.
-    stagesPrefix: "" # Optional stage name prefix. e.g. dev- would make dev-build, dev-deploy, etc.
+    stagesPrefix: '' # Optional stage name prefix. e.g. dev- would make dev-build, dev-deploy, etc.
-    stagesSuffix: "" # Optional stage name suffix. e.g. Dev would make buildDev, deployDev, etc.
+    stagesSuffix: '' # Optional stage name suffix. e.g. Dev would make buildDev, deployDev, etc.
-    stagesCondition: "" # Optional param to override the condition of all stages
+    stagesCondition: '' # Optional param to override the condition of all stages
 ```

 ### Repository Tagging

 - Major version: breaking change to prior major version.
-When existing pipelines cannot update to the new version without implimenting a change in their pipeline.
+Breaks when existing pipelines cannot update to the new version without implementing changes in existing pipelines.
 - Minor version: no breaking changes to the major version.
-Incrimental updates including bug fixes and new features.
+Incremental updates, including bug fixes and new features.
 Changes are additive and do not remove functionality.

 ## Template Documentation

 ### Template Types

-- stages template: inserts stages from stageLists for multi stage pipelines with parameterized inputs
+- stages template: inserts stages from stageLists for multistage pipelines with parameterized inputs
 - jobs template: inserts jobs from jobLists into a stage of stages with parameterized inputs
 - steps template: inserts tasks into steps with parameterized inputs and optionally additional stepLists
 - pipeline template: nests stages, jobs, and steps templates into a single template to extend from with flexible parameters

 ### Stages Template

 [Stages Template for Nesting Steps Templates](./docs/stages.md) into jobs of a stage.
 Provides expression driven stage creation for inserting steps templates into the jobs of a stage in stages.
-A stage in stages is only inserted when the stage has jobs and values for the minimum required parameters.
+A stage is inserted into stages only when the stage has jobs and values for the minimum required parameters in the steps.

 ### Code Stage

-Steps templates to insert into jobs of code stage in the [stages](./docs/stages.md)
+Steps templates to insert into jobs of the code stage in [stages](./docs/stages.md)

 - [dotNet Test Static Code Analysis](./docs/steps/code/dotNetTests.md): Run SonarQube for dotNet and run dotNet test for unit and cli tests
 - [SonarQube Static Code Analysis](./docs/steps/code/sonarQube.md): Run SonarQube for dotNet projects or solutions

 ### Build Stage

-Steps templates to insert into jobs of build stage in the [stages](./docs/stages.md)
+Steps templates to insert into jobs of the build stage in [stages](./docs/stages.md)

 - [Build and Push Container Image](./docs/steps/build/containerImage.md): Build and push a docker image using an optional dotNet solution and dockerfile
 - [Build and Publish Manifests Artifact from Helm Charts](./docs/steps/build/helmTemplate.md): Render Helm Charts with Helm Template cmd and deploy manifests to Kubernetes